 4. Set up the Agents

-Our Flights Agent now has the tools to navigate the SkyScanner website from a high-level user input (“Sofia to Berlin one-way on 26th May”).
+Our Flights Agent now has the tools to navigate the Kayak website from a high-level user input (“San Francisco to New York one-way on 21st September”).

 Let’s now set up our 2 Agents: